Why PAT matters for landlords

 After testing, engineers often attach pass labels with dates.
 Keep a digital log (photos of labels, spreadsheet, or LetCompliance Safety & PAT) showing appliance description, location, test date, next due, and engineer details.
 On move-in, give tenants basic instructions (e.g. do not overload sockets) and ask them to report faults immediately.

-Track PAT next-due dates with Gas Safety and EICR
+Track PAT next-due dates alongside Gas Safety and EICR

-Treat PAT like any other repeating landlord duty: one row per supplied appliance (or a single “kitchen PAT bundle” note if you prefer), last test date, optional next due, and “Log PAT date today” after your contractor leaves.
-You see EICR, Gas Safety, smoke/CO, and PAT-style entries in the same property view so nothing slips because it lived in a different tab.
+Treat PAT like any other repeating landlord duty: one row per supplied appliance (or a single "kitchen PAT bundle" note if you prefer), last test date, optional next due, and log it after your contractor leaves.
+You see EICR, Gas Safety, smoke/CO, and PAT entries in the same property view so nothing slips because it lived in a different tab.

-Reminder: we are software only — you still book your PAT contractor or electrician; we help with follow-up and audit trail.
+LetCompliance is software only — you still book your PAT contractor or electrician; we help with follow-up and the audit trail.

 Start a free trial, LetCompliance →